winitzki/scall/tutorial/programming_dhall.md

 10
 ```

-One can import Dhall values from files, HTTP URLs, and environment variables.
+One can import Dhall values from files, from HTTP URLs, and from environment variables.
 Here is an example of importing the Dhall list value `[1, 1, 1]` from an environment variable called `XS`:

 ```bash